You are here

 Class Series Concept

-Human resource professionals are involved in assignments that frequently crossover or merge traditional functions and specialties.
-Many are leading, facilitating, or coaching others regarding a wide range of organizational, leadership, and human resource issues.
-It is anticipated that the current trend will continue, resulting in human resource personnel continuing to assume greater responsibility in addressing organizational issues.
+Human resource professionals are involved in assignments that frequently crossover or merge traditional functions and specialties with significant responsibility in mitigating and reducing risk by addressing complex organizational and business issues.
+Many are leading, facilitating, or coaching others regarding a wide range of multifaceted organizational, leadership, policy, regulatory, and human resource issues.
+Human resource professionals serve as critical business partners implementing processes and monitoring and measuring outcomes of activities in support of agency initiatives and strategic goals.

 The Human Resource Consultant is a professional series with a Human Resource Consultant Assistant 1 and 2 as the paraprofessional levels.
 Positions in this series may require specialization in one or a limited number of human resource areas or may be assigned a wide variety of responsibilities.

-Examples of professional responsibilities typically assigned include, but are not limited to: classification, compensation, recruitment, selection, affirmative action, diversity, staff and leadership development and training, career counseling, employee recognition and motivation, advising management on corrective and disciplinary actions, representing an organization in appeals or grievances, conducting labor negotiations, mediation or arbitration, organizational analysis or development, interpretation and application of laws, rules, policies and procedures, and other personnel services.
+Examples of professional responsibilities typically assigned include, but are not limited to: classification, compensation, recruitment, selection, internal agency diversity, equity, inclusion, equal employment opportunity, elimination and prevention of discrimination in employment, and anti-racism strategies, reasonable accommodation, staff and leadership development and training, management of human resource information systems and files, career counseling, employee recognition and motivation, workplace investigations, drug and alcohol policies, protected leave, advising management on employee performance and/or corrective and disciplinary actions, representing an organization in appeals or grievances, conducting labor negotiations, mediation or arbitration, organizational analysis or development, interpretation and application of laws, rules, policies and procedures, and other personnel services.
 Positions may also be assigned workplace safety or security issues, loss control analysis or prevention, program or policy development, quality consultation, or other functions relating to human resource management in an organization.

 Examples of paraprofessional or technical responsibilities typically assigned include, but are not limited to: interpreting rules and policies to direct payroll actions, explaining human resource policies, procedures, and programs to employees, managers, the public, and others; providing technical assistance to support the professional responsibilities listed above; providing guidance to others in registering or applying for human resource programs, completing requests for personnel actions, benefits, etc.; providing training or orientation in area of responsibility; maintaining confidential records and generating reports.